 The four factors considered when arguing Fair Use are:

 1. The purpose of the use.

 Why are you making this copy?
 For educational purposes?
 Courts are more likely to find a non-profit educational use to be Fair Use.
-Or for commercial gain?
+Or for cow the factors below and decide whether, on balance, your use is Fair Use or not.
+Essentially you are becomimmercial gain?
 The courts tend to find that if you are making money off the work, you can afford to pay the original creator to use it.
 Commercial use is less likely to be deemed Fair Use.